microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 # Closing the workshop

-The **Product Hands on Lab : Azure Cache for Redis in Azure World** comes to an end : We hope you liked practicing with Azure solutions and that this lab will help you kick start your journey to caching in Azure.
+The **Product Hands on Lab : Azure Managed Redis in Azure World** comes to an end : We hope you liked practicing with Azure solutions and that this lab will help you kick start your journey to caching in Azure.
-Most of the solution that were quickly presented as a cloud native application integrated with Azure Cache for Redis have their dedicated lab to help you practice in depth way with these products.
+Most of the solution that were quickly presented as a cloud native application integrated with Azure Managed Redis have their dedicated lab to help you practice in depth way with these products.
 You can find dedicated labs here :
 - [Product Hands-on lab : Azure Serverless Architecture][hol-serverless]
 - [Product Hands-on lab : API Management][hol-apim]